How to Explore the Effect of Doing Something? (Part 2)

 - The grocery store offered the shopper’s card in September.
 The analyst gathered average monthly spending data for both groups from May to October (i.e., before and after September).

 - Before the treatment was assigned (i.e., the shopper’s card was offered), the average monthly spending of the two groups was evolving in parallel.
 Please note that the average outcomes in the two groups were not exactly the same.
 This is expected because these two groups are not-apples-to-apples.
-People who were spending more anyway were more likely to accept the shopper’s card.
+People spending more anyway were more likely to accept the shopper’s card.

-- Mathematically, we want this quantity,
+- Mathematically, we estimate:

 Average Causal Effect on the Treated = [Average outcome in the post-treatment period for the treatment group − Average outcome in the pre-treatment period for the treatment group]−[Average outcome in the post-treatment period for the control group − Average outcome in the pre-treatment period for the control group]